 Filtration systems are an essential part of the production process.
 Quality filtration technology supports production by keeping operations running smoothly, minimising downtime, and ensuring the quality of your final product.
 But all too often these systems aren't set up as well as they should be, which can cause significant disruption and lead to overspending in the long run.

-Here's why these three issues can be detrimental to the production process.
+Here's why these three filtration problems can be detrimental to the production process.

 Size is one of the most important considerations when selecting a filter.
 A common issue in production is clients opting to install a smaller filter due to their lower upfront cost.